Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 So you are a successful business guy.

-Yeah, look, I've I've built multi-billion dollar businesses.
+Yeah, look, I've built multi-billion dollar businesses.

-I'm a self-made billionaire before the age of forty, and I've got two kids who I'm worried are going to grow up in a country where they can't live that American dream unless we actually pass it on.
+I'm a self-made billionaire before the age of 40, and I've got two kids who I'm worried are going to grow up in a country where they can't live that American dream unless we actually pass it on.

-And the federal bureaucracy is, I think the number one obstacle, Sean, standing in the way.
+And the federal bureaucracy is, I think, the number one obstacle, Sean, standing in the way.

 It is the growth of this nanny state in the United States of America and the administrative bureaucracy required to administer it.